 As committed members of the Israeli LGBT community, we struggle for equality and respect by creating a serious, often controversial discourse through the medium of queer cinema.
 The Tel Aviv International LGBT film festival is the manifestation of this struggle.

-The TLVFest team is already hard at work on the many exciting ideas that will eventually form the next festival.
-Join us as we continue celebrating Israeli and international queer cinema and promote a more tolerant and respectful Israeli society.
+The TLVFest team is already hard at work on 2020 edition.
+Help us to continue celebrating local and international queer cinema and promote a more tolerant and respectful Israeli society.

 The TLVFest team.